L1ghtmann/Building-An-Ios-Toolchain/README.md

 `-DLLVM_LINK_LLVM_DYLIB=ON` specifies that we want to build the `libLLVM` shared library and dynamically link it into all the tools we're about to build.
 This helps shrink the size of our compiler *significantly*.

+`-DLLVM_ENABLE_LIBXML2=OFF` specifies that we want to disable the reliance on libxml2 (removes a possible dependency).

+`-DLLVM_ENABLE_ZLIB=OFF` specifies that we want to disable the reliance on zlib (removes a possible dependency).

-`-DLLVM_ENABLE_Z3_SOLVER=OFF` specifies that we want to disable the Z3 constraint solver provided by the Clang static analyzer (thus avoiding yet another dependency).
+`-DLLVM_ENABLE_Z3_SOLVER=OFF` specifies that we want to disable the Z3 constraint solver provided by the Clang static analyzer (thus removing yet another possible dependency).

 `-DLLVM_ENABLE_BINDINGS=OFF` specifies that we don't want to support bindings for other languages (e.g., go and OCaml).